-Build Skills & Experience
+Build Skills and Experience

-To Get Ready, Build Skills & Experience
+Build Skills and Gain Experience

 Check out these platforms which offer online classes and tutorials to hone your skills.

 Access all LinkedIn Learning content for free by checking out a pass through Technology Training.
 Then add LinkedIn Learning "certificate of completion" to your LinkedIn profile.

 Coursera is a free option that also offers the option to add a certificate to your LinkedIn upon completion.